Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 #### `JUMP`
-This instruction can be used to make absolute or relative jumps to different parts in the program.
+This instruction can be used to make absolute or relative jumps to different parts of the program.
 It will not save the current value of the program counter to the link register.
 |31-28                           |27-25| 24-23                 |22                         |22-0      |
 |--------------------------------|-----|-----------------------|---------------------------|----------|
 |[Condition](#instruction-format)|011  | 00                    |Immediate Offset Enable Bit|Parameters|